The Ultimate Comfort Food, Made Easy with Rotisserie Chicken

 - Make the egg wash.
 In a small bowl, whisk together 1 large egg and 1 tsp heavy cream or milk.
 Brush this on top of all exposed puff pastry.
 Sprinkle 2-3 Tbsp grated Parmesan on top along with a little freshly ground black pepper (as much as you like!), and a generous pinch or two of flaky sea salt.

-- Bake the pot pie.
+- Bake.
 Transfer to the oven and bake for 30-35 minutes, or until the puff pastry is golden brown and crispy.

 Notes